martzcodes/SmartDSC/README.md

 https://github.com/oehokie/NodeAlarmProxy

-Then see `NAP-Demo` (may need some tweaking).  `npm install` SHOULD work, otherwise just reference the code.
+Then see `NAP-Demo` (may need some tweaking).  `npm install` works, otherwise just reference the code.

 With NAP-Demo setup it enables enabling/disabling the alarm via a separate device panel, DSC Alarm Thing. (including zero-entry delay "night" mode)